UNWIND, EXPLORE, DISCOVER…

 Earlier in 2016 cave paintings were discovered in the spacious cave and since then they have been working hand in hand with archaeologists and Heritage Western Cape to investigate and record this rock art, and to develop a management plan to care for it.

 The Phillipskop Rock Art site is truly special as it is the only rock art ever recorded on the Cape Whale Coast!
 Heritage Western Cape has officially designated the site as a Grade IIIA Heritage Site (High Local Significance).
 This rock art not only reflects the life of the past, but also the cultural conceptions of the artists, and it is of important historical, cultural and educational value.
+The site will be opening to the public on 1 December 2016.
 Click here for more information.

 Visitors are welcome to hike and explore anywhere on the reserve or enjoy one of the constructed routes.
 The Waterfall Hiking Trail is an easy 3.5km hike that winds east of Phillipskop into a beautiful valley leading to the base of the waterfall.
 The Rock Stack Hiking Trail is a 3km trail that passes our striking rock stacks, David & Goliath as well as above the waterfall with excellent views down to the stream and waterfall.